What can I do to improve water quality?

 Yard and Garden Care

-- Don’t fertilize or apply weed killers to your lawn before rain (chemicals will wash into the sewer system).
+- Don’t fertilize or apply weed killers to your lawn before rain (chemicals will wash into the sewer system and water ways).

 - Use slow-release natural fertilizers and low-toxicity pest control products.